-Programs.
-Heat sheets will be posted during the meet so they are available for review by athletes, coaches and spectators.
-Posting of the heat sheets shall be done in multiple locations throughout the swimming venue.
+Heat Sheets.
+Sessions heat sheets will be posted during the meet so they are available for review by athletes, coaches and spectators.
+Posting of the heat sheets shall be done in multiple locations throughout the venue.
 Each team's coaching staff and each coach for an unattached swimmer will be supplied with a heat sheet for each session of the meet.

-Order of Events, Types of Meet, and Awards.
-For all ISI Championship Meets, the Technical Planning Committee is responsible for planning all aspects of the meet including: (a) the order of events; (b) the number of events that a swimmer may compete in during the meet; (c) determining whether any event or the meet as a whole is a timed/final event or a prelim/final event; and (d) determining the types of awards and when the awards will be presented.
+TPC’s Authority over ISI Championship Meets.
+Subject to approval by the ISI Board of Directors, The TPC is responsible for planning all aspects of the meet including, buyt not limited to: (a) the order and list of events; (b) the number of events that a swimmer may compete in during the meet; (c) determining whether any event or the meet as a whole is a timed/final event or meet or a prelim/final event or meet; and (d) the method in which qualifying time standards are determined; (e) determining individual and relay eligibility and participation requirements and (f) determining the types of awards and when the awards will be presented.
+In formulating the ISI Championship Meets, the TPC shall mindful of the length of all meet sessions and shall make all reasonable efforts to have meet sessions start and end at reasonable times.

-The Technical Planning Committee must set the order of events and the type of meet by January 31st of the calendar year of the Meet Bid Committee Meeting in which the meet calendar is being set.
+The TPC must set the order of events and the type of meet by January 31st of the calendar year of the Meet Bid Committee Meeting in which the meet calendar is being set.

-The Technical Planning Committee and the Administrative Vice Chair will issue the Meet Announcement for the ISI Championship Meets no later than the last day of February of the calendar year of the Meet Bid Committee Meeting in which the meet calendar is set.
+The T PC and the Administrative Vice Chair will publish a draft of the Meet Announcement for the following year’s ISI Championship Meets no later than the last day of February of the calendar year of the Meet Bid Committee Meeting in which the meet bid is awarded.

-Notwithstanding the discretion granted to the Technical Planning Committee to plan all aspects of the ISI Championship Meets, an athlete who has achieved either an Iowa Qualifying Time in either the 800/1000 freestyle or the 1500/1650 freestyle may compete in both events at the ISI Championship Meet for which the qualifying time was achieved.

 Sanctioning.
-Any team which has been awarded the opportunity to host an ISI Championship Meet must submit the appropriate sanction fee by the first House of Delegates meeting that follows the Meet Bid Committee Meeting in which awarded the meet.
+Any team which has been awarded the opportunity to host an ISI Championship Meet must submit the appropriate sanction fee by the fall House of Delegates meeting that follows the Meet Bid Committee Meeting in which awarded the meet.

 Wrap-Up.

-Following each ISI Championship Meet, the host Club will send one copy of the initial meet program to the ISI Administrative Office.
+Following each ISI Championship Meet, the host club will send one copy of the initial meet program to the ISI Administrative Office.

-Competition for the ISI Short Course Championship Meet, the ISI Short Course Age Group Championship Meet and the ISI Long Course Championship Meet may not before 8:30 AM and if any session of these meets ends after 8:00 PM the Technical Planning Committee must review and give a report to the General Chair within 30 days of the conclusion of the Meet.
-After the conclusion of the violating meet, the Technical Planning Committee will review meet length for the next season, and send a report to the General Chair within 30 days of the end of the meet.
-If technical planning hasn’t provided the report for the General Chair to make an informed decision for the next season championship meets, the General Chair is empowered to correct times as needed.
-Should any unforeseen events occur during the course of the meet that will create delays, the Referee will make note of this for the Technical Planning Committee to consider during its review.

-General Meet Operations Rules for All Iowa Swimming Championship Meets.
-The following meet operations rules apply to all Iowa swimming championship meets, unless otherwise modified by the rules for the specific championship meet.
+C General Meet Operations Rules for All Iowa Swimming Championship Meets.
+The following meet operations rules apply to all ISI Championship Meets, unless otherwise modified by the rules for the specific championship meet.

-Eligibility.
-Swimmers must have achieved, or in the event of Regional Finals, not exceeded, the qualifying time standard in order to enter the meet.
-All swimmers, including relay only swimmers, must be entered into the meet before they may enter the water at the meet.

 Seeding.